ajchen97/data-analysis-and-visualization-projects/8-week-sql-challenge/02_pizza_runner/pizza_runner_data_cleaning.md

 ```

 ## runner_orders table
-- create a temporary table using a select statement
+- create a temporary table 'runner_orders_temp' using a select statement
 - 'pickup_time': use CASE to replace any 'null' string values or '' string values with NULL value, then convert to datatype to timestamp
 - 'distance': use CASE to replace any 'null' string values or '' string values with NULL value and TRIM to remove any strings then convert datatype to real
 - 'duration': use CASE to replace any 'null' string values or '' string values with NULL value and TRIM to remove any strings then convert datatype to integer